-Planetary speed reducers are popular due to the way they transmit a great deal of power through a relatively small package.
-The central “sun gear” is surrounded by a number of “planet gears” which engage both the sun gear and outer ring gear.
+Planetary gear reducers are popular due to the way they transmit a great deal of power through a relatively small package.
+The central sun gear is surrounded by a number of planet gears which engage both the sun gear and outer ring gear.
 Due to the large number of gear teeth always in contact, a great deal of torque is transmitted.

-A Ring-cone traction drive is very similar.
+An RXC drive is similar.
 The sun gear is replaced by an Input Disc, the planet gears by Cones, and the ring gear by a Control Ring.
 There are no gear teeth.
 Torque is transmitted through contact with the rolling edges of the cones.

 If this were the complete system, and the Cone retainer were tied to the output shaft, it would operate as a simple speed reducer.
-In fact, SHIMPO does manufacture such speed reducers, for applications which cannot tolerate the speed ripple that results from engaging and disengaging gear teeth.
+In fact, Nidec Drive Technology Corporation does manufacture such speed reducers, for applications which cannot tolerate the speed ripple that results from engaging and disengaging gear teeth.
 No gears, no ripple.

 However, the Ring-cone variable speed system separates the cones from the output shaft, and adds another contact element, the Cam Disc, to allow output speed changes.